thelearninghouse/starter-theme/readme.md

 ### Watch Files

-To start watching files use `u from the `library` folder.
+To start watching files use `grunt` from the `library` folder.
 This will run browsersync and then watch.
 You can now open any browser and when you make changes the browser(s) will inject the proper files automatically.

 ### Grid Usage